-Future sales of our ordinary shares or the anticipation of future sales could reduce the market price of our ordinary shares.
+Future sales of our ordinary shares or the anticipation of future sales could reduce the market price of our ordinary shares

 If we or our existing shareholders sell a substantial number of our ordinary shares in the public market, the market price of our ordinary shares could decrease significantly.
 The perception in the public market that our shareholders might sell our ordinary shares could also depress the market price of our ordinary shares and could impair our future ability to obtain capital, especially through an offering of equity securities.
 Substantially all of our outstanding ordinary shares are eligible for sale in the public market, except that ordinary shares held by our affiliates are subject to restrictions on volume and manner of sale pursuant to Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
-We have also filed a registration statement on Form S-8 with the SEC, and intend to file an additional registration statements on Form S-8, covering all of the ordinary shares issuable under our share incentive plans and such shares are available for resale following the expiration of any restrictions on transfer.
+We have also filed a registration statement on Form S-8 with the SEC, covering all of the ordinary shares issuable under our share incentive plans and such shares are available for resale following the expiration of any restrictions on transfer.
 Further, substantially all of our pre-IPO shareholders are party to a Registration Rights Agreement.
-Pursuant to this agreement, at any time beginning 180 days following the date of the prospectus used in connection with our initial public offering, the shareholders party thereto are entitled to request that we register the resale of their ordinary shares under the Securities Act, subject to certain conditions.
+Pursuant to this agreement, the shareholders party thereto are entitled to request that we register the resale of their ordinary shares under the Securities Act, subject to certain conditions.
 Certain of our shareholders have exercised their Registration Rights in a secondary offering of our ordinary shares which closed in June 2021.
-See "Item 7.B - Related party transactions - Registration rights" for additional information.
+See "Item 7.B - Related party transactions -Registration rights" for additional information.
 In addition, a sale by us of additional ordinary shares or similar securities in order to raise capital might have a similar negative impact on the share price of our ordinary shares.
-A decline in the price of our ordinary shares might impede our ability to raise capital through the issuance of additional ordinary shares or other equity securities and may cause you to lose part or all of your investment in our ordinary shares.
+A decline in the price of our ordinary shares might impede our ability to raise capital through the issuance of additional ordinary shares or other securities and may cause you to lose part or all of your investment in our ordinary shares.